-Hear from Tim Van Pelt, Trust President, on his KFIZ Breakfast Club Podcasts.
+- Hear from Tim Van Pelt, Trust President, featured on KFIZ's Breakfast Club in 2017.

 Estate planning involves accumulating and preserving property during a lifetime and arranging for its beneficial transfer at death.
 Most estate planning is associated with advantageous investment and tax planning without sacrificing family security.
 We provide estate planning advice without charge.

 The personal representative is an individual or financial institution named in a person’s last will and testament to carry out the wishes and property distribution of a deceased person.
 The administration of an estate involves collecting and preparing an inventory of a decedent’s assets, paying creditors’ claims, paying estate taxes, investing and managing the assets of the estate, accounting to the court for all financial transactions and the distribution of estate assets to those legally entitled to receive them.

 Trust Under Will or Testamentary Trusts

 These trusts are established by individuals to go into effect at death.
 Estate property not otherwise distributed passes to a court appointed trustee with special instructions as to the disposition of the trust’s assets.
 The trustee has the responsibility for the management of the assets received during the term of the trust.

 An agent or custodian is a person or institution given authority by an individual to act in his or her place on certain legal or financial matters.
 Our Trust Division, as agent, will safekeep securities, collect interest or dividends and make investment changes at the customer’s direction.
 Customers are provided accounting statements of all transactions.

 Revocable trusts can be started, amended or revoked during an individual’s lifetime.
 If the trust agreement so provides, the trust is a probate avoidance and may continue beyond the lifetime of the customer.